warmist/scripts/docs/quickfort.rst

 `blueprint library <blueprint-library-guide>` that is distributed with DFHack, so you can use this tool productively even if you haven't created any blueprints yourself.

-.. admonition:: Note

-    quickfort is still in the process of being updated for the new version of DF.
-Stockpiles (the "place" mode), zones (the "zone" mode), building configuration (the "query" mode), and game configuration (the "config" mode) are not yet supported.

 Usage
 -----